robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-rudrata-path.md

 ## Q1: How do you reduce Rudrata Path to Rudrata (s,t)-Path?

+**Answer:** Add start and end vertices.

+**Key Insight:**
+- Add universal start vertex s connected to all vertices
+- Add universal end vertex t connected from all vertices
+- Hamiltonian path can start/end anywhere ↔ Hamiltonian (s,t)-path exists

+**Hint:** By connecting s to all vertices and all vertices to t, any Hamiltonian path can be extended to start at s and end at t.
+This removes the constraint on path endpoints.

 ### 1. NP-Completeness Proof of Rudrata (s,t)-Path: Solution Validation

 **Rudrata (s,t)-Path Problem:**